Dynamics, data and reconstruction: Time series data

 We allow a time series data to be finite length.
 That is, we may have $X_k = \emptyset$ for all $k$ greater than some integer $N$.
 Such time series data will be called \emph{finite}.
 For convenience, we define $\start_0 = \finish_0: X_0 \to X_{-1} =\{\varepsilon\}$ where $\varepsilon$ denotes the null sequence.
-A timeseries object us thus a sequence of data-chunks of increasing length.
+A time series object is thus a sequence of data-chunks of increasing length.
 The portion of the $(n+1)$-length chunks obtained by deleting the beginning and ending symbols, must be within the $n$-length chunks.

-To define the timeseries data as objects of a category we need to define morphisms.
-A morphism between two timeseries data $X$ and $Y$ is an integer $k$ along with a sequence of maps $\psi_n : X_{n+k} \to Y_{n}$ for every $n\in\num$ such that the following commutations hold :
+To define the time series data as objects of a category we need to define morphisms.

+\begin{definition} [Category of time series data] Let $\Context$ be as in Assumption \ref{A:concrete}.
+Then time series data objects assemble to form a category $\TSD_{\Context}$ in which a morphism between two time series data $X$ and $Y$ is an integer $k$ along with a sequence of maps $\psi_n : X_{n+k} \to Y_{n}$ for every $n\in\num$ such that the following commutations hold :